nikivazou/haskell-course/CMSC498V/index.markdown

 Grading
 -------

-**The grading is not yet finalized.**

-- Clicker-Questions (10%).
-In class participation and responses on the clicker questions.
+- Questions (10%).
+In class participation and responses on questions.
-- Homeworks (60%).
-There will be 4-5 take-home, programming assignments.
+- Homeworks (20%).
+There will be small, almost-weekly, take-home, programming assignments.
+- Tournaments (20%).
+Two or three tournaments on a strategy programming game (like tic-tac-toe).
+- [Project](https://nikivazou.github.io/CMSC498V/projects.html) (30%).
+Haskell implementation of a (semi-) realistic project.
-- Final or Project (30%).
-In class final or programming projects; to be decided.
+- Final (20%).
+In class final.